yago-mendoza/eotrh/scaffolding/ProjectPresentation.md

 Tooth shape preserved, slightly blunted root tip, surface irregular/rough, slightly altered tooth structure.
 Extraction is not usually needed at this stage but regular monitoring is essential to assess structural changes or progression.
-Measuring gingival recession can help track disease progression.
+Measuring gingival gingival_recession can help track disease progression.
 Tooth shape largely preserved, intra-alveolar tooth part is not wider than the clinical crown, obviously blunted root tip, surface